ImperiumAeterna/BachelorDiplomaProject/README.md

 Modification realised using grids with weights as an example.
 For this purpose some pieces of code by Amit Patel provided Apache 2.0 licence are used.

 Half-cooperative Dijkstra provides multiple agents information to avoiding each other using weights changes according to each new agent's path.
 It's half-cooperative due to agents not provided about specific position of each other, just path in general.

+Bachelor degree diploma work defense done 20th of June 2022.
+Result of defense is 95/100 points (A grade in ECTS grading scale).